digital-landscapes/greenSD/README.md

 <!-- badges: end -->

 ## Overview
-Provides tools to access and analyze multi-band greenspace seasonality data cubes (available for 1,028 major global cities) and global NDVI data from the ESA WorldCover 10m Annual Composites Dataset.
+greenSD provides tools to access and analyze multi-band greenspace seasonality data cubes (available for 1,028 major global cities) and global land cover/NDVI data from the ESA WorldCover 10m Dataset.
 Users can download data using bounding boxes, city names, or coordinates, extract values at specific points, and filter by year or seasonal time window.
-The package also supports calculating human exposure to greenspace using a population-weighted greenspace exposure model based on Global Human Settlement Layer (GHSL) population data.
+Moreover, the package.
+The package also supports calculating human exposure to greenspace using a population-weighted greenspace exposure model based on Global Human Settlement Layer (GHSL) population data and computing a set of greenspace morphology metrics at patch or grid levels.

 ## Features
 🌍 Access global greenspace datasets by bounding box, city name, or geographic coordinates
 - Seasonal greenspace data cubes for 1028 major global cities
 - 10m NDVI composite data from ESA WorldCover

-🧮 Greenspace metrics calculation with GHSL population data
+🧮 Greenspace metrics calculation
 - Estimate population-weighted greenspace fraction (PWGF)
 - Calculate population-weighted greenspace exposure (PWGE)
+- Morphology

 📊 Visualization
 - Export multi-layer data as animated GIFs